TASCAS, RESTAURANTS, CAFES, & BARS

 Organi Chiado: A “plant-based” restaurant with a daily-changing small but excellent menu.
 Outdoor seating.
 Calçada Nova de São Francisco, 2 (Chiado).
 V €

 Ofício: Excellent menu of Portuguese typical dishes.
-Rua Nova da Trindade, 11 (Chiado). €
+Rua Nova da Trindade, 11 (Chiado). €€

 Povo Lisboa: Next to the Menina e Moça Bar & Bookstore (highly recommend), Povo serves an all-you-can-eat-buffet lunch from 12 to 3pm.
-Sol e Pesca, also next door, has some of the best canned fish in Lisbon.
+Sol e Pesca, also next door, has some of the best canned fish (conservas) in Lisbon.
 Outdoor seating.
-Rua Nova do Carvalho, 32 (Cais Sodré) €
+Rua Nova do Carvalho, 32 (Cais do Sodré).€

 Taberna da Rua das Flores: This modern, hip little tasca specializing in petiscos is also very close to the CNC.
 The menu here changes every day, but it’s always great.
 Go right when it opens or expect a seriously long wait.
 Rua das Flores, 103 (Chiado). €€

-Taquerias by Espada: Taquerias By Espada is a great option for Mexican food.
+Taquerias by Espada: Taquerias by Espada is a great option for Mexican food.
 You can find it in Rua da Trindade – 36C (Chiado) and also in Rua de São Paulo, 28. €€

 Quiosque de São Paulo: A traditional kiosk with its esplanada on a beautiful square run by the same Chef as the Taberna das Flores.
 It serves very affordable petiscos and delicious traditional sandwiches.
-Praça de São Paulo (Cais Sodré). €
+Praça de São Paulo (Cais do Sodré). €

 Sinal Vermelho: This restaurant has been around for ages.
 It isn’t hip or cosy or quaint.
-But it’s frequented and recommended by many locals as a safe bet to sample good, reasonably priced, traditional Portuguese food in the touristy neighbourhood of Bairro Alto.
+But it’s frequented and recommended by many locals as a safe bet to sample good, reasonably priced, traditional Portuguese food in the touristy neighborhood of Bairro Alto.
 Some outdoor seating.
 Rua das Gáveas, 89 (Bairro Alto). €€

 O Farta Brutos: Look for the gold plaque marking José Saramago’s former favorite seat.
 Not the most affordable, but beloved by locals.
 Some outdoor seating.
 Travessa da Espera, 20 (Bairro Alto). €€€